Robert Enke

 Robert Enke (24 August 1977 – 10 November 2009) was a German professional footballer who played as a goalkeeper.

-He played for Mönchengladbach, Benfica, and Barcelona, but made the majority of his appearances for Bundesliga side Hannover 96 in his homeland.
+He played for Mönchengladbach, Benfica, and Barcelona, but made most of his appearances for Bundesliga side Hannover 96.

-He won eight full international caps for the German national team between the 1999 Confederations Cup and his death in 2009, and was part of the squad which finished as runners-up in Euro 2008.
+He won eight full international caps for the Germany national team between the 1999 Confederations Cup and his death in 2009, and was part of the squad which finished as runners-up in Euro 2008.

-On the evening of 10 November 2009, Enke died by suicide.
-At the time of his death, he was widely considered to be a leading contender for the German number one spot at the 2010 World Cup.
+Enke died by suicide on the evening of 10 November 2009.
+At the time of his death, he was widely regarded as the leading contender for the German starting goalkeeper at the 2010 World Cup.

 Early life

 Enke was born on 24 August 1977 in Jena, where he grew up in a flat in the district of Lobeda.
 He was the youngest of three children born to Dirk Enke, a sports psychologist, and Gisela Enke.

 Club career

 Youth career

 Enke began playing football from an early age, initially playing as a striker, before making the switch to goalkeeper, where he displayed obvious talent.
 He joined Carl Zeiss Jena in 1985 after an impressive performance while playing against them in a youth team match for SV Jenapharm.

 He rose through the youth ranks at the club, and in 1993, he played for the Germany under-15 national team against England at Wembley Stadium.
 The game finished 0–0, with Enke receiving praise for multiple saves made throughout the match.
 At the age of 17, Enke signed his first professional contract with Carl Zeiss Jena.